Skip to main content

 Chat UX

-Chat assitants today follow the ChatGPT model: question in, answer out.
+Chat assistants today follow the ChatGPT model: question in, answer out.
 While this can be useful when providing answers to simple questions, complex technical products often require more nuance.
 RunLLM provides a chat experience that goes far beyond the basic question and answer model.

 The user experience looks like this (demo video coming soon!):

-- User asks a question.
+1. User asks a question.

 Supplementary guidance